Statutory Liquidity Ratio- Learm the Calculation, Rate, Limit & the Current SLR in India

 C. Safeguarding the Interests of Depositors and Promoting Financial Stability

-One of the primary objectives of the Statutory Liquidity Ratio is to protect the interests of depositors.
+One of the primary objectives of the SLR is to protect the interests of depositors.
 By ensuring that banks hold a portion of their deposits in secure and liquid assets, the SLR reduces the risk of default and enhances the safety of deposits.
 Additionally, by promoting financial stability, the SLR contributes to the overall health of the financial system, instilling confidence in depositors, investors, and stakeholders.

 Regulatory Framework and Guidelines for Statutory Liquidity Ratio (SLR)